Amir-Mohseni/TTS/README.md

 - `main.py`: The main script to run the application.
 - `text2audio.py`: The script for converting text to audio.
 - `transcriber.py`: The script for transcribing audio to text.
 - `llm.py`: The script for interacting with the LLM.
+The Hugging Face model can be easily changed in this file.
 - `Dockerfile`: The Dockerfile used to build the Docker image.
 - `requirements.txt`: The file containing Python dependencies.